-Most of the times, they started as hobbies, or weekend projects, without a clear goal.
+Most of the time, they started as hobbies, or weekend projects, without a clear goal.
 Just for the fun of it.
 I had no commercial interest in mind when I worked on them.

-It was fun, and so I worked on them, and learned a lot.
+It was fun, so I worked on them and learned a lot.

-While there’s nothing wrong about that, I would not do the same if I was in my twenties again.
+While there’s nothing wrong with that, I would not do the same if I was in my twenties again.